Kotlinlearncs.online LogoJava

 println(count)

-Practice: Array All Pairs
+Solve: Array All Pairs (Practice)

 Created By: Geoffrey Challen